Mexican-Spiced Pinto Beans in the Instant Pot (soaked or un-soaked!)

 The fiber in beans also provides protection from cancer, too!
 (The #2 killer in the U.S.) The American Institute for Cancer Research published a detailed analysis of diet and cancer, which was reviewed by 21 of the top cancer researchers.
 One of the recommendations for cancer prevention is to eat whole grains and/or legumes (beans, lentils, chickpeas, etc) with every meal, with fiber being a major reason for the protective benefits3 in all cancers, but especially in breast and colorectal cancer.4

-Mexican-Spiced Pinto Beans in the Instant Pot (no-soak!)
+Mexican-Spiced Pinto Beans in the Instant Pot (soaked or un-soaked)

 Ingredients